 - Massage Ball

-- Plastic comb for mama to grip during birth – it’s supposed to distract the brain from pain!
+- Plastic comb for you to grip during birth – it distracts the brain from pain - take a look at the Wave Comb.